Blog > Articles

 While GLP-1 is a naturally occurring hormone in the body, it is usually only produced right after eating to promote feelings of fullness and reduce feelings of hunger.
 Wegovy, however, increases levels of GLP-1 activity in the body throughout the day.
 The body has to adjust to the constant feelings of fullness which can lead to side effects.
 The good news is that these side effects are usually most bothersome when starting Wegovy and with each new dose increase.
 The side effects will start to improve over time as the body gets used to each dose.

-Common Side Effects of Wegovy
+Common side effects of Wegovy

 Common side effects of Wegovy include, but are not limited to: